 Memorial; Liturgical Color: White; St. John Neumann 1811-1860

 Today’s saint worked like a mule.
-He studied, he wrote, he prayed, he preached, he travelled, he built, he founded, he guided, he taught.
+He studied, he wrote, he prayed, he preached, he traveled, he built, he founded, he guided, he taught.
 And then one day, carrying construction plans for his Cathedral in Philadelphia to an office, he collapsed and died in the street.
 He had worked himself to death.
 He was 48 years old.

 St. John Neumann was born in central Europe, in what is today the Czech Republic.
 Like many people born in small countries, he had to learn more than his native tongue if he wanted to be a success.
 But St. John outdid himself.
 He learned seven languages in addition to his native Czech.
 He had a gift.
 Yet he found it hard to find a bishop to ordain him after he had completed his theological studies.
 He wrote to numerous bishops throughout Europe and to one on the other side of an ocean he had never seen.
 The other side of the ocean bishop wrote back.
 If you can get here I’ll ordain you.
 St. John got there and was ordained in 1836 by Bishop John Dubois of New York, himself a transplant from Paris, France.